 “We liked how slim and tall the old Dakar bikes looked.
 So we worked on the seat height and the angle of the new subframe to make the R100 feel more a like dirt bike,” Shaik.
 “By moving the rider’s weight slightly forward, the bike feels more energetic and dives in and out of turns happily.”

 The higher seat and bars make it feel natural to stand on the pegs on rougher terrain.
 “The bike is still too heavy to be considered a truly capable off-road machine, but we were impressed with how it adapted overall.”

 Max cleaned the frame, removing dozens of tabs and brackets and shaving close to 40 pounds off the stock weight of an R100.
 The battery now sits in a case where the airbox used to be, and a Works Performance shock is routed below the drive shaft—easily accessible if adjustment is needed.
-The scrambler is destined to spend just as much time on pavement as dirt, so Pirelli MT90AT dual sport tires became the rubber of choice.
+This BMW scrambler is destined to spend just as much time on pavement as dirt, so Pirelli MT90AT dual sport tires became the rubber of choice.